SnowConvert AI - BigQuery Functional Differences¶

 Snowflake requires a valid RETURNS TABLE clause for CREATE TABLE FUNCTION statements.

-SnowConvert may encounter scenarios where the original BigQuery source code does not have a RETURNS TABLE clause, and has to build a new one from the ground up.
-To do this, an analysis is made to the CREATE TABLE FUNCTION query in order to properly infer the types of the columns of the resulting table.
-When SnowConvert cannot gather the required information, this EWI is added.
+If the original BigQuery source code does not have a RETURNS TABLE clause, SnowConvert AI must build one.
+To do this, an analysis is made to the CREATE TABLE FUNCTION query to properly infer the types of the columns of the resulting table.
+When SnowConvert AI cannot gather the required information, this EWI is added.

 Code Example¶